-The Office Of Emergency Management Offers The Following Information:
+The Office Of Emergency Management Offers the Following Information About Heat Related Illness:

-As the temperatures begin to rise and we move closer to summer, the Office of Emergency Management would like to inform everyone that heat related illness and deaths are highly common and typically, preventable.
+As temperatures rise and we move closer to summertime, the Office of Emergency Management would like to inform everyone that heat related illness and deaths are highly common and typically, preventable.
 People suffer heat-related illness when their bodies are unable to compensate and properly cool themselves.
 The body normally cools itself by sweating.
 But under some conditions, sweating just isn't enough.
 In such cases, a person's body temperature rises rapidly.
 Very high body temperatures may damage the brain or other vital organs.
 Since heat-related deaths are preventable, people need to be aware of who is at greatest risk and what actions can be taken to prevent a heat-related illness or death.

 The elderly, the very young, and people with mental illness and chronic diseases are at highest risk.
 However, even young and healthy individuals can succumb to heat if they participate in strenuous physical activities during hot weather.
-Air-conditioning is the number one protective factor against heatrelated illness and death.
-If a home is not air-conditioned, people can reduce their risk for heatrelated illness by spending time in public facilities that are air-conditioned.
+Air-conditioning is the number one protective factor against heat-related illness and death.
+If a home is not air-conditioned, people can reduce their risk for heat-related illness by spending time in public facilities that are air-conditioned.